 Most residential downspouts lead directly into municipal sewers, including storm drains, sanitation sewers or combination sewers.
-The Toronto sewer system is aging, and in older parts of the City the pipes are generally incapable of accepting these quantities of wastewater.
+The Toronto sewer system is aging, and in older parts of the City, the pipes are generally incapable of accepting these quantities of wastewater.
 This causes the sewers to be overwhelmed and raw sewage is washed directly into lakes and rivers, resulting in the pollution of beaches and the destruction of fish and wildlife.
 It also often ends up damaging the plumbing infrastructure, resulting in the need for expensive drain repairs.

 Reason #2: Basement Flooding is Endemic in Toronto

 Toronto has an ongoing problem with basement flooding, and whenever a severe storm hits there are homeowners who experience anew what it’s like to be helpless against rising water.
-Overloaded sewers are one of the major causes of flooding, which results in the growth of mould that affects the value and stability of a home.
+Overloaded sewers are one of the major causes of flooding, which results in the growth of mold that affects the value and stability of a home.
 It also causes potential health problems and impacts the homeowner’s eligibility for insurance cover.

-When residential plumbing is installed in new homes, the installations typically include the necessary backflow prevention valves and sump pumps needed to handle the load, and of course the downspouts aren’t connected.
+When residential plumbing is installed in new homes, the installations typically include the necessary backflow prevention valves and sump pumps needed to handle the load, and of course, the downspouts aren’t connected.
 In existing homes, however, this is a primary area of concern for the City authorities.